 What Changed

-- Review and enhance tied agent activities to ensure no unauthorized investment services like non-firm commitment placements; map against permitted services list
+- Review and enhance tied agent activities to ensure no unauthorized investment services like non-firm commitment placements; map against permitted services list.

-- Audit investment allocation systems for precision, operationality, and traceability; implement verifiable verifications
+- Audit investment allocation systems for precision, operationality, and traceability; implement verifiable verifications.

-- Update conflicts of interest policies with clear identification, prevention, and management procedures
+- Update conflicts of interest policies with clear identification, prevention, and management procedures.

 Key Dates

-31 December 2025 - AMF Enforcement Committee decision date; fines imposed on M Capital Partners (€200,000), Rudy Secco (€70,000), and Stéphanie Minissier (€35,000).
+- AMF Enforcement Committee decision date; fines imposed on M Capital Partners (€200,000), Rudy Secco (€70,000), and Stéphanie Minissier (€35,000)

 Compliance Impact

 Urgency: High - This recent (Dec 2025) decision directly implicates senior accountability and operational failures in core AMC functions, with fines totaling €305,000 showing AMF's willingness to penalize both firms and individuals.
-It matters amid a pattern of similar sanctions (e.g., €200k on Eres
+It matters amid a pattern of similar sanctions (e.g., €200k on Eres in 2023 for procedures/investor info; warnings/fines on Inter Gestion in 2024 for AML), indicating heightened 2026 enforcement risk; non-compliant firms risk fines, reputational damage, and manager bans, especially if dually registered.

 Asset Manager